scylladb/scylla-operator/docs/source/performance.md

 ```

 For all optimizations we use a Python script available in the Scylla image called perftune.
-Perftune - contains performance optimization - it’s able to tune the kernel, network and disk devices, spread IRQs across CPUs and more.
+Perftune executes the performance optmizations like tuning the kernel, network, disk devices, spreading IRQs across CPUs and more.

 Tuning consists of two separate optimizations: common node tuning, and tuning based on Scylla Pods and their resource assignment.
-Node tuning is executed when tuning Pod lands on Node.
+Node tuning is executed immediately.
 Pod tuning is executed when Scylla Pod lands on the same Node.

-Scylla does not like sharing, it works most efficiently when it’s not interrupted.
+Scylla works most efficently when it's pinned to CPU and not interrupted.
 One of the most common causes of context-switching are network interrupts.
 Packets coming to a node need to be processed,
 and this requires CPU shares.